aleph-zero-foundation/aleph-node/README.md

 ### License

+The code in this repository is licensed as follows:

+- all crates under `bin` directory are licensed under the terms of the GNU GPL version 3
-The code in this repository is licensed under the terms of the the Apache License 2.0.
+- all rest of the crates are licensed under the terms of Apache License 2.0.

 [aleph-homepage]: https://alephzero.org
 [aleph-logo]: https://alephzero.org/wp-content/uploads/A0_logotype_dark-1.jpg